 Bluetooth enables two piconets to be linked to one another in order to form a wider network, called a scatternet, using certain devices which act as a bridge between the two piconets.

 Establishing a connection between two Bluetooth devices follows a relatively complicated procedure meant to ensure a certain amount of security, as follows:

-A link with the access point is then established, allowing the master device to enter an access point service discovery phase, using a protocol called SDP (Service Discovery Protocol).
+After, a link with the access point is established, allowing the master device to enter an access point service discovery phase, using a protocol called Service Discovery Protocol (SDP).

-At the end of this service discovery phase, the master device is ready to created a communication channel with the access point, using the protocol L2CAP.
+At the end of this service discovery phase, the master device is ready to create a communication channel with the access point, using the protocol L2CAP.

-The access point may include a security mechanism called pairing, which restricts access to authorized users only, in order to give the piconet a certain measure of protection.
-Pairing is done with an encryption key commonly known as a "PIN" (PIN stands for Personal Information Number).
+The access point may include a security mechanism called pairing that restricts the access to authorized users only, in order to give the piconet a certain measure of protection.
+Pairing is done with an encryption key commonly known as a PIN (Personal Information Number).
 To do so, the access point sends a pairing request to the master device.
 Most of the time, this may prompt the user to enter the access point's PIN.
 If the PIN received is correct, the connection is made.

 In secure mode, the PIN will be sent encrypted, using a second key, in order to prevent the signal from being compromised.

 When the pairing becomes active, the master device is free to use the communication channel thereby established.

 The Bluetooth standard defines a certain number of application profiles, called Bluetooth profiles, in order to define which kind of services are offered by a Bluetooth device.
 Thus, each device can support multiple profiles.
 Here is a list of the main Bluetooth profiles: